 Why We Can't Just Get Rid of Anxiety & Distress

-When our ancestors lived in the jungle hundreds of thousands of years ago, those who heard the footsteps of the stalking tiger, got a surge of adrenaline that fired up their muscles, and used this to run away as fast as they could, lived to tell the tale and have babies, while those who didn’t were eaten.
-Through the process of evolution, our brains became hard-wired to be on the lookout to threat and mobilize our bodies to deal with a potential predator by fighting or running away.
-Even today, fear and pain are powerful learning mechanisms that stop most of us from touching hot stoves, running into traffic, swimming in shark-infested waters, speculating wildly on the stock market or venturing into crime ridden neighborhoods alone at night.
+When our prehistoric ancestors heard the footsteps of a stalking predator, they got a surge of adrenaline that fired up their muscles, used this to run away as fast as they could, and lived to tell the tale and have babies, while those who didn’t were killed.
+Through the process of evolution, our brains became hard-wired to be on the lookout for threat and mobilize our bodies to deal with a potential predator by fighting or running away.
+Even today, fear and pain are powerful learning mechanisms that stop most of us from touching hot stoves, running into traffic, swimming in shark-infested waters, speculating wildly on the stock market, or venturing into crime-ridden neighborhoods alone at night.

 Why are negative emotions difficult to change?

 There are six reasons why negative emotions (like fear or distress) are such a struggle for us: